A Biblical View of Homosexuality: Changed your mind?—Part 1

-What causes someone to change their mind on long-standing Christian doctrine?
+What causes someone to change his or her mind on long-standing Christian doctrine?
 I recently ran into a woman from my church who, knowing my profession, told me that she was now unsure if Harvest USA’s position on homosexuality was helpful or biblical.
-Perhaps this was God’s gift after all.
-Who are we to tell someone they are wrong about how they feel about something so important as their own sexuality?
+She wondered if perhaps this was God’s gift after all.
+Who are we to tell someone their feelings about their own sexuality are wrong?

 The encounter really shook me.
-I knew this person.
-She was no novice to the faith.
-She knew the gospel.
+I know this person.
+She is no novice to the faith.
+She knows the gospel.
 She has been in my church for more than a dozen years.
-I wanted to engage her in a conversation about why she no longer believes the historic doctrinal position on sex, but she wasn’t interested in having a dialogue about it.
-She only wanted me to know that the “old” way of thinking was judgmental and mean-spirited.
-She walked away.
+I wanted to engage her in a conversation about why she no longer believes the historic doctrinal position on sexuality, but she wasn’t interested in dialoguing about it.
+She only wanted me to know that she now feels the “old” way of thinking is judgmental and mean-spirited.
+Then she walked away.

-There are a number of reasons why someone like my church friend is willing to change her mind.
-For one thing, we live in a culture that is actively engaged in confronting and dismissing God’s truth found in the Bible, on a level we have not seen before.
-Not just about Scripture, but about religion in general.
-Religion is now viewed as oppressive; the reason why we have wars and inter-personal conflict today.
-If someone really wants to be free and follow their own heart, well, religious belief is the obstacle that needs to be swept aside.
+There are a number of reasons why someone like my church friend would be willing to change his or her mind.
+For one thing, we live in a culture that is actively engaged in confronting and dismissing truth found in the Bible.
+Religion is now viewed as oppressive, the reason for why we experience wars and interpersonal conflict today.
+If someone really wants to be free and follow his or her heart—well, religious belief is the obstacle that needs to be swept aside.

-The Bible and what it has historically said is swept up in this cultural tidal wave.
-To believe something that goes contrary to acceptable cultural norms is to appear dated, judgmental and oppressive to people who just want to go about their own lives like everyone else.
+The Bible and what it has historically said about same-sex desire is swept up in this cultural tidal wave.
+To believe something that contradicts acceptable cultural norms is to appear dated, judgmental, and oppressive to people who want to live out their sexuality any way they please.